yhh-IV/Driver-Distraction-Quantification/README.md

 # Driver-Distraction-Quantification

 We develop a supervised contrastive learning framework to recognize the distracted driving, in which the driver distraction behaviors can be quantified using their distances from normal ones in the latent space.
+(The dataset can be downloaded from the [SAM-DD website](yanghh.io/sam-dd))

 ![illustration](https://github.com/yhh-IV/Driver-Distraction-Quantification/blob/main/images/illustration.jpg)